- Instructions for Forms 1094-B and 1095-B - Main Contents

 |Name of responsible individual (Part I)||1.
 Fully complete a new Form 1095-B and enter an "X" in the CORRECTED checkbox.|

 |2.
 File a Form 1094-B Transmittal with the corrected Form 1095-B.|

 |Origin of the Health Coverage (Part I)||3.
 Furnish a copy of the corrected Form 1095-B to the person identified as the responsible individual.|

 |Social security number (SSN) or taxpayer identification number (TIN) (Part I)|

 |Issuer or Other Coverage Provider (Part III)|

 You must file a corrected return to report retroactive changes in coverage.

-Filers of Form 1095-B must furnish a copy by January 31, 2019, to the person identified as the "responsible individual" on the form for coverage in 2019.
+Filers of Form 1095-B must furnish a copy by March 2, 2020, to the person identified as the "responsible individual" on the form for coverage in 2019.
 However, the IRS will not impose a penalty for failure to furnish a copy of Form 1095-B if certain conditions are met.
 See Notice 2019-63 and Information Reporting Penalties for more information about this penalty relief.

 The "responsible individual" is the person who, based on a relationship to the covered individuals, the primary name on the coverage, or some other circumstances, should receive the statement.
 Generally, the statement recipient should be the taxpayer (tax filer) who would be liable for the individual shared responsibility payment for the covered individuals, if that person is known.
 A statement recipient may be a parent if only minor children are covered individuals, a primary subscriber for insured coverage, an employee or former employee in the case of employer-sponsored coverage, a uniformed services sponsor for TRICARE, or another individual who should receive the statement.
 Filers may, but aren't required to, furnish a statement to more than one recipient.